adri09070/OnStack/README.md

 Here we will list the cases that should be tested and for each if this test has been written and if it is green or not.

+1. Test that the **method is on the context stack after starting it** and that the **process terminates after resuming the semaphore: DONE**
+2.